ShaunCurtis/Blazr.Diode/Notes/Store.md

 }
 ```

-The heart of the store is the Store queue, and the queue service process.
+The heart of the store is the Store queue, and the queue loop.

 ```csharp
     private readonly Queue<DiodeMutationDelegate<T>> _mutationQueue = new();